sysgears/apollo-universal-starter-kit/README.md

 ![](Technologies.png)

 Apollo Universal Starter Kit is an SEO-friendly, fully configured, modular starter project for developing [Universal JavaScript] applications.
-You can use our kit to create your applications in JavaScript or TypeScript for all major platforms &ndash; mobile, web, and server.
+You can use this kit to create your applications in JavaScript or TypeScript for all major platforms &ndash; mobile, web, and server.

 Apollo Universal Starter Kit is built with [Apollo], [GraphQL], [React], [Angular], [React Native], [Expo], [Knex.js],